 - a.
 Scientific basis of Zhongyao Paozhi.

 - b.
 Intelligentization of Zhongyao Paozhi.

 - c.
 Techniques of Zhongyao Paozhi.

 - d.
 Quality standards of adjuvant materials for Zhongyao Paozhi.

 - e.
 Quality markers of Yinpian.

 - f.
 Quality standards of Yinpian.

-Authors can follow the author instructions and submit their the Manuscript manuscripts via System at: https://mc03.manuscriptcentral.com/wjtcm.
+Authors can follow the author instructions and submit their manuscripts via the Manuscript System at: https://mc03.manuscriptcentral.com/wjtcm.